TheCustomFHD/PPM-Writer/README.md

 # What is this Projects Code-Goals
 - Ease of use
 - Portablility
-- Not using external Librarys
+- Not using external Libraries
 - Being Hopefully Fast

 # How to build?